travelping/ergw_aaa/CCR_retry_and_rate_limit.md

 Behaviour
 ---------
 Rate limiting is depending on the jobs application.
 It requires a jobs queue configured and available at the time of the processing a request for which there is retry configured.
 This is normally done by configuring the jobs application in the release environment.
-The name of the configured queue is used in the *rate_limit_jobs_queue_name* configuration of the procedure.
-The the jobs queue should be configured with a rate regulator with the desired maximum rate, and a max time which limits how long a request can wait unti a "slot" to be sent.
-If this max time is exceeded, the request fails with **rate_limit** error.
+The name of the configured queue is used in the *rate_limit_queue* configuration of the procedure.
+The the jobs queue should be configured with a rate regulator with the desired maximum rate, and a max time which limits how long a request can wait for a "slot" to be sent.
+If the max time is exceeded, the request fails with **rate_limit** error.

 Example configuration
 ---------------------